Shiriny24/colossus/README.txt

 #####################################################################################

-This is the Colossus public code repository - please see the documentation at
+This is the COLOSSUS public code repository - please see the documentation at

     http://bdiemer.bitbucket.org